illixion/vscode-vibrancy-continued/README.md

 Check your settings.
 You should change the renderer type of the terminal to `dom`.

 `"terminal.integrated.gpuAcceleration": "off"`

-Or open the settings file and add `"terminal.background": "#00000000"` inside `"workbench.colorCustomizations"`.

-`"workbench.colorCustomizations": {
-    "terminal.background": "#00000000"
-  }`

-Open color picker and set tranparency from the slider there.

 ### Prompt "Run Visual Studio Code with administrator privileges"?